The mixed phase quark core in massive hybrid stars: Introduction

-The purpose of this study is explore the stiffness changes in the EOS during the transition from hadronic matter to quark matter, and to investigate the properties of the maximum mass NS containing quark degree of freedom, taking into account the recent observational constraints listed above.
-Describing both hadronic and quark matter within a unified framework presents challenges, as these phases typically involve different particles.
-Usually distinct models are required, then select the phase with the lower energy density at given baryon number density.
-To describe hadronic matter, we employ the relativistic mean-field (RMF) model and RMF model with a density-dependent isovector coupling, like the way in the density-dependent relativistic mean-field (DDRMF) model, refereed as RMFL mdoel~\cite{Spinella2017,Wu2021}.
-For the representation of quark matter, We apply the Nambu-Jona-Lasinio (NJL) model.
-The Gibbs construction~\cite{Glendenning1992} is adopted for modeling the hadron-quark mixed phase, different from Maxwell construction, which could be considered as a extremely high surface tension that Gibbs construction becomes unstable~\cite{Maruyama2008,Wu2019}.
-In the Gibbs construction both hadronic matter and quark matter could coexist within a density region characterized by dynamic equilibrium, baryon chemical potential equilibrium and global charge neutrality.
-The transition from the hadronic phase to the quark phase results in a softening of the EOS, leading to a lower maximum mass of NS compared to their pure hadronic counterparts, due to the increase in degrees of freedom.
-By analyzing these aspects, the study could enhance our understanding of the EOS behavior and characteristics of maximum mass NS with quark matter.
-In this study, hyperons in the hadronic matter are neglected due to the lack of experimental or observational evidence supporting their presence in compact star cores.
-Furthermore, the onset density of quarks and hyperons are close which make it complicated to distinguish the effect of hyperons or quarks degree of freedom on EOS and NS properties.
+The purpose of this study is to explore the changes in the stiffness of the EOS during the transition from hadronic matter to quark matter, and to investigate the properties of the maximum-mass hybrid star that incorporates quark degrees of freedom, particularly focusing on the size of the quark matter core.
+A quantitative description of EOS stiffness provides insight into the density of hybrid star matter required to satisfy observational constraints and strong interaction strengths.
+Furthermore, the presence of quark matter in the core of massive hybrid stars offers additional insights into the deconfinement phase transition.
+Describing both hadronic and quark matter within a unified framework presents several challenges, as these phases typically involve different types of particles.
+Distinct models are typically selected to describe hadronic and quark matter.
+For hadronic matter, we employ the relativistic mean-field (RMF) model.
+For quark matter, we utilize the Nambu-Jona-Lasinio (NJL) model, which can spontaneously describe the restoration of chiral symmetry by calculating quark condensates.
+The Gibbs construction~\cite{Glendenning1992,Maruyama2008,Wu2019} is adopted for modeling the hadron-quark mixed phase.
+In the Gibbs construction both hadronic matter and quark matter can coexist within a density region characterized by dynamic equilibrium, baryon chemical potential equilibrium and global charge neutrality.
+The transition from the hadronic phase to the quark phase leads to a softening of the EOS, resulting in a lower maximum mass for hybrid stars compared to their pure hadronic counterparts, due to the increase in degrees of freedom.
+The model independent calculations~\cite{Annala2020} and phenomenological models with a first-order phase transition~\cite{Liu2023b,Ferreira2021} support the existence of a large quark core in massive hybrid star.
+However, our results using RMF-NJL framework suggest that a Gibbs phase transition is insufficient to produce a sizable quark core that occupies nearly half the radius of massive hybrid stars, as indicated in Ref.~\cite{Annala2020}.
+Another commonly used Maxwell construction leads to an unstable hybrid star when quark matter appears inside a neutron star using the RMF-NJL framework.
+Therefore, there is no quark core under the Maxwell construction in this work.
+In this study, hyperons in hadronic matter are neglected mainly due to the ``hyperon puzzle" problem.
+Hyperons would soften the EOS and may prevent the formation of NSs with masses above 2 $M_\odot$.
+This issue requires introducing additional effects, such as three-body forces, which complicate the discussion.
+Additionally, a softer EOS caused by hyperons would delay the onset density of quarks and lead to a smaller quark core.
+Furthermore, the onset densities of quarks and the lightest hyperon are similar, making it difficult to distinguish the effects of hyperons from those of quark degree on the properties of the EOS of hybrid star matter.
+The recent observational constraints mentioned above have been taken into account.
+Within the framework of this study, quarks typically emerge beyond the central density of a 1.4 $M_\odot$ NS, rendering the constraints on tidal deformability and the corresponding radius irrelevant to the quark degrees of freedom.